korneliak/hello-world/README.md

 # hello-world

 Doing this instead of learning.
-Priorities, good Priorities are essencial.
+Priorities, good priorities, they are essencial.